alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 Customer -> RiskScore
 ```

 That type does not reveal the difference between a calculation and an API request.
+That matters because once the type hides observable work, the surrounding monad's way of applying the function becomes part of the effect's behavior too.
 In `customers.Map(GetRiskScore)`, a pure `GetRiskScore` is a value transformation.
 An effectful `GetRiskScore` also performs observable work.

 Invoke `GetRiskScore` directly in a loop and you control that execution policy yourself.
 Pass it to another monad and the surrounding monad decides how and whether to call it: